LudovicArnould1/invae_torch_wandb/README.md

 This is an illustrative implementation.
 Some features are simplified or omitted when they would duplicate similar functionality already demonstrated elsewhere in the codebase.

-**Priority improvements for version 0.2.0:**
+**Potential improvements**

 1. **Evaluation Process**
-   - Currently minimal with basic visualizations only
+   - Currently minimal with basic visualizations and metrics only
    - Add proper test set (similar to validation set)
    - Implement additional metrics and visualizations from the paper
    - Add comprehensive benchmarking of different runs and models